alicata/pc3/readme.md

 ![perc3ption](/docs/perc_vision.png)

-Perception tools to reveal the depth structure in 3-arrays.
+Perception tool to reveal the depth structure in streams generated from 2d and 3d sensors.

 # Observer, Motion Control, Probes.
-During array visualization the observer can guide the camera view through a composition of motion key commands.
+The stream observer can guide the camera view through a composition of motion key commands.
 The view is constraint to maximize understaning of the depth structure inside an observation volume.
-A probe can continously poll data from a file stream, even if the file producer is anaware of being observed.
+A probe can continously poll data from a file stream, even if the file stream producer is anaware of being observed.

 ## Features
 * fluid depth structure visualiation